Himalaya has received the ISO 14001:2004 certification, the most recognized global standard for excellence in environmental management.

-By switching to compact fluorescent lamp (CFL) and lightemitting diode (LED) lights at our facility in Bangalore, we now save over 91.69 kilowatts per hour of energy each year.
+By switching to compact fluorescent lamp (CFL) and lightemitting diode (LED) lights at our facility in Bengaluru, we now save over 91.69 kilowatts per hour of energy each year.

 These simple but crucial energy saving initiatives have helped us reduce our carbon emissions by 128,366 kilograms thus far.

-Since the year 2000, himalaya has been harvesting Rainwater at our bangalore campus to conserve water.
+Since the year 2000, himalaya has been harvesting Rainwater at our Bengaluru campus to conserve water.

 A well-designed network of eight waterwells and 59 recharge pits ensures that rainwater is collected effectively.
 The network of percolation pits and well operates at 90 percent efficiency and has a combined storage capacity of 90,000 liters.
 Presently, our entire water requirement is met by two waterwells with an average generation capacity of 250,000 liters per day.

 Rainwater harvesting has helped increase the water table of the surrounding area, reduced the scarcity of water during the summer months and decreased the TDS content in the groundwater.
 High TDS levels leave water unfit for human consumption and damage crops.
 The TDS levels in the area surrounding our campus in Bengaluru have reduced from approximately 4,000 parts per million (ppm) in 2008 to 2,150 ppm in 2012.